Effective Strategies for the Autistic Student Certificate

 This course builds on the skills acquired in a Technology Level I course.
 The purpose of the course is not only to expose students to the wide variety of technological tools that can be used in teaching, but also to bring each student to the point at which he or she is able to use these tools with proficiency.
 Assignments will be project-based.
 Students will develop curriculum plans, design instructional units, and create technology-rich environments that promote active learning.
-Also serves as a Professional Clear Credential course
+May satisfy a requirement for some California clear credentials.

 EDKU 9543 Building Better Instruction with Technology 3 Credits

 This course is designed for educators across all content areas, as well as all grade levels.
 Many of the strategies will use Internet based research.
 In addition, students will analyze the core concepts of how Web 2.0 is affecting learning environments and explore the combined power of research-based instructional strategies and technology to engage and motivate diverse populations of students including students with exceptionalities and diverse learning styles.